 Rome Early Christianity Tour – An Exploration of the Underground Church and Beyond

-The spiritual experience of the Crucis Early Christianity Tour climaxes at perhaps the most spiritually important church in the world, where pilgrims can see the most holy artefacts and relics used in the Crucifixion and life of Jesus, absolutely not to be missed by those interested in the life and suffering of the earliest Christians, who lived in the very epicentre of a hostile and brutal world.
-We recommend early booking for our Early Christianity Tour due to the popularity of the relics and the demand for the places on one of the best tours in Rome.
+The spiritual experience of the Early Christianity Tour climaxes at perhaps the most spiritually important church in the world, where pilgrims can see the most holy artefacts and Relics of the Passion and Crucifixion of Jesus.
+This experience is absolutely not to be missed by those interested in the life and suffering of the earliest Christians, who lived in the very epicentre of a hostile and brutal world.

 If you’re interested in the Crucis Early Christianity Tour, also check out our Saints Peter & Paul Rome Tour, running on Friday afternoons, which also includes another of the Holy Doors of the Major Basilicas of the Jubilee Year!